 Professor James TaylorProfessor of Control Engineering

 James Taylor, BSc (Hons), PhD, FIET, holds a Personal Chair in Control Engineering at Lancaster University.
 His interdisciplinary research on statistical modelling and control of uncertain systems in the natural sciences and engineering, involves applications spanning robotics, transport, energy, health and the environment.
+He supervises undergraduate and MSc projects in these areas for students across a spectrum of mechanical, electronic, nuclear and chemical engineering disciplines.
 He was Deputy Head of Engineering from 2015-2018, having previously held Departmental Director of Teaching roles from 2005-2014.

 Professor Taylor is Principal investigator for six projects funded by the Nuclear Decommissioning Authority, the National Nuclear Laboratory or Sellafield Ltd, including Autonomous mobile robotic systems for remote handling and nuclear decommissioning.
 He is Co-investigator and the Lead at Lancaster University for EPSRC projects EP/M015637/1 Adaptive (Medical) Treatment and Robust Control and EP/R02572X/1 National Centre for Nuclear Robotics.
 He is Co-investigator for EP/N017749/1 Technology development to evaluate dose rate distribution in PCV and to search for fuel debris submerged in water and BB/M004260/1 Developing an automated microphenotyping platform to unlock the potential of chemical biology in plants.
 Earlier in his career, he was Principal investigator for GR/R94442/01 Control of nonlinear systems identified using scheduled, adaptive and state dependent parameter models.